 Looking at the expansion of the regional system beyond ST2 is timely now that East Link is progressing and will be operational by 2023.
 The planning and implementation of the ST3 System Plan will extend beyond the next 25 years.
 ST3 must be integrated with and support local and regional plans that have identified areas for significant growth over that time period.
-The City of Bellevue urges the Sound Transit Board to build on the implementation of ST2, especially East Link light rail, to make the most of those investments in keeping with the principles of subarea equity.
+The City of Bellevue urges the Sound Transit Board to build on the implementation of ST2, especially East Link light rail, to make the most of those investments in keeping with the principles of subarea equity (i.e. Utilizing local tax revenues for transportation programs and services that benefit the residents and businesses of a subarea generally in proportion to the level of revenues contributed by that subarea).
 The following projects, in order of priority, are critical to developing a more extensive and efficient transportation system that better serves the current and future needs of Bellevue, the Eastside and the region:

 - 1. Complete ST2 Light Rail to Downtown Redmond.
 Bellevue strongly re-affirms its support for completing East Link light rail to Downtown Redmond as envisioned in ST2.
 This should be the first project designed and constructed in any ST3 funding package. - 2.
 Fully Implement Bus Rapid Transit from SeaTac to Lynnwood Consistent with the I-405 Master Plan.
 I-405 bus rapid transit has been partially implemented since the I-405 Master Plan was adopted in 2002.
 Fully implementing bus rapid transit along the entire I-405 corridor from SeaTac to Lynnwood, is an essential component for the Eastside and the region.
 High-quality bus rapid transit on I-405 is the north/south spine needed to connect Eastside cities with frequent, reliable transit and complement the east/west spine provided by East Link light rail. - 3.
-Develop a Strategic Plan to Maximize System Access.
+Develop a Strategic Plan to Strategically Implement Maximize System Access Improvements.
 In order to maximize the benefits of the system, it is critical that ST3 projects include an array of access improvements such as: expanded regional park-and-ride capacity; safe and accessible bike and pedestrian connections; and opportunities for transit-oriented development, including affordable housing, within walking distance of high capacity transit stations consistent with local plans.
-Sound Transit should coordinate with other transit providers and WSDOT to ensure the entire high capacity transit system has adequate and strategically placed park and ride lots at the outer edges of the region to intercept trips "upstream" in highly traveled corridors. - 4.
-Increase Regional Express Bus Service.
-Sound Transit's regional express service is integral to the success of ST3.
-Regional express service is necessary to supplement the high capacity transit component of the system and to provide interconnectivity among Eastside cities and the region.
+Sound Transit should coordinate with other transit providers and WSDOT to ensure the entire high capacity transit system has adequate and strategically placed park and ride lots at the outer edges of the region to intercept trips "upstream" in highly traveled corridors.
+Sound Transit should evaluate new technologies that emerge over the life of the ST3 System Plan and implement those that can improve access and increase use of the system.